denise-b076/startup/notes.md

 ### Design
 The design does not need to be very complicated initially, but gives you a blueprint for what your application should generally look like.
 This includes outlining where all your _visible_ features should lie.
 By creating a design early on, you provide yourself with a solid outline for HTML and CSS.
 ### Key Features
+This is one of the _most important_ things to identify.
+Key features establish clear goals for the application to accomplish, and can act as checkpoints for progress.
+While the elevator pitch provides the framework of an application, key features flesh it out by breaking down the steps necessary to carry out the pitch's solution.
 ### Technologies

 ## AWS Notes